LLNL/RAJA/docs/sphinx/user_guide/feature/atomic.rst

 DESUL Atomics Support
 ---------------------

-RAJA supports the use of `DESUL Atomics <https://github.com/desul/desul>`_ as an alternative backend to the default implementation of RAJA atomics.
-Enabling this feature may impact the performance of some atomic functions.
-While switching to DESUL typically yields positive or neutral performance results, some atomic operations may perform worse when using DESUL.
+RAJA provides support for the use of `DESUL Atomics <https://github.com/desul/desul>`_ as an alternative backend to the default implementation of RAJA atomics.
+DESUL atomics are considered an **experimental** feature in RAJA at this point.
+DESUL atomics may impact the performance of some atomic functions.
+While switching to DESUL atomics typically yields positive or neutral performance results, some atomic operations may perform worse when using DESUL.

 To enable DESUL Atomics: